 Of Ascension, Barbara Jane Reyes notes: “In Luivette Resto’s Ascension, our speaker is an unflinching witness and an exposed nerve.
 ‘Slut, murderer, mother,’ she carries betrayal, heartbreak, and hope.
 She mines the everyday, the ‘pedestrian or exquisite,’ for all its possibility.
 In paean, in dirge, in sonnet, she invokes Wonder Woman, and Puerto Rican Obituary.
 Without hesitation, she calls out misogynist colleagues, two-timing lovers.
 Personal and political, these are poems of defiance, affirmation, material and spiritual survival.”

-Mark your calendars for upcoming FRIDAY FRAMEWORK events.
+Mark your calendar for upcoming FRIDAY FRAMEWORK events:

 January 22, 2021, February 5, 2021, April 4, 2021